dceejay/RedMap/README.md

 ### Updates

+- v1.5.3 - Add side by side mode (via `msg.command` only).
-- v1.5.3 - Make manually added icons moveable by default.
+- v1.5.2 - Make manually added icons moveable by default.
 - v1.5.0 - Add multi-map capability - can now have multiple map endpoints.
   - Also add built-in world countries overlay layer for offline use.
 - v1.4.6 - allow more variation in fa-icon modifiers, so fa-3x and fa-spin work.